Samuelschoeberl/ATLA_Campaign/Mycelium/scripts/Python/run_frontend_api.md

 - The blueprint `bp` is imported from `frontend_api.py`.
 That file contains the application logic for the `/player_root` API and file-write handlers used by the frontend.
 - The frontend files are served from `Mycelium/scripts/frontend`.
 If you move the UI files, update the `FRONTEND_DIR` in this script accordingly.

+### Delete behavior from the frontend UI

+- The web UI (served from `Mycelium/scripts/frontend/index.html`) now exposes a Delete button in the markdown editor.
+When a user deletes a file the client first prompts for confirmation.
+If confirmed, the client creates a copy of the file under `Player Root/deleted/deleted_<originalfilename>` (preserving the file contents) and then requests deletion of the original file.
+This is a conservative _move-to-deleted_ approach to avoid immediate destructive deletion.
+- The server endpoints used are the existing `/player_root/<folder>/<name>` POST endpoint to create the deleted copy and the `/player_root/<folder>/<name>` DELETE endpoint to remove the original.
+Ensure those endpoints are available in `frontend_api.py`.
+- Note: This behavior is implemented client-side; the server does not currently provide a dedicated 'move' endpoint.
+If desired, an atomic server-side move endpoint could be added to avoid race conditions between create/delete operations.
+ - The server now exposes a dedicated atomic server-side move endpoint at `/player_root/move` which accepts a JSON body `{ "src": "<path>", "dst": "<path>" }`.
+The frontend uses this endpoint to atomically move files into `Player Root/deleted` when deleting from the UI to avoid the create-then-delete race.

 ---

 Generated on 2025-09-24